This page provides information about sexting, such as when sending or posting an image becomes illegal.

 What if I am under 18 and I take or keep sexual images of myself or someone else who is under 18?

-If you are under 18, it is no longer illegal under Victorian child pornography laws for you to take or keep sexual photos or videos of yourself or someone else who is under 18, as long as:
+If you are under 18, it is no longer illegal under Victorian child abuse material laws for you to take or keep sexual photos or videos of yourself or someone else who is under 18, as long as:

 • nobody in the photo or video is more than 2 years younger than you;